tmswfrk/bicycle-water-cooler/content/travel/Switzerland/Interlaken/index.md

 When traveling to a new place, fresh off the plane, it's a good idea to get started quickly but with a smaller, less intense ride.
 Something that allows you to shake out the legs, overcome your jet lag, and make sure that your bike is in proper working order [after traveling with it]({{< ref "/blog/Guides/Traveling_by_Plane/index.md" >}}).

-Since the roads around the lakes are scenic and have relatively low traffic, it's a perfect way to get familiar with the region.
+Speaking of which, don't forget to stop in at [Yellow Velo](https://yellow-velo.ch/)!
+The guy running the shop just bought it a couple years ago and specializes in classic styling and vintage bikes.
+He was incredibly helpful to us when we needed to get one of our bikes spruced up, was open on Sunday, and had a lot of really interesting stuff in the shop.
+They have an [instagram page](https://www.instagram.com/yellow.velo/) you can follow, too!

-On our first day, for example, after getting something sorted at [Yellow Velo](https://yellow-velo.ch/), a nice local bike shop in town, we took a ride eastward along the south side of Lake Brienz.
+Since the roads around the lakes are scenic and have relatively low traffic, they're a perfect way to get familiar with the region.
+On our first day, for example, we took a ride eastward along the south side of Lake Brienz.

 {{< rwgps id="196876849" >}}